Supporting information-sharing through the joint development and alignment of XML Biometric Standards.

 Throughout the year, the Biometrics domain updates its members and stakeholders on domain highlights and offers opportunities for sharing new issues and ideas.
 Through its high level of engagement, the Biometrics domain captures and promotes operational best practices.
-For instance, the Biometrics Domain was recognized in 2019 for outstanding UML achievement and awarded Honorable Mention in the Best of NIEM for 2013 for related success stories.
+For instance, the Biometrics Domain was awarded the Best of NIEM award for Exceptional Domain Stewardship in 2021, recognized in 2019 for outstanding UML achievement and awarded Honorable Mention in the Best of NIEM for 2013 for related success stories.
 Biometrics also participates in the NIEM Business Architecture Committee (NBAC) and associated working groups.

-Read Biometrics news stories to learn more about how NIEM is helping to optimize operations across the Biometrics and Identity Management communities.
+Visit the NIEM Biometrics GitHub site to learn more about the domain, access the quarterly newsletter and other community documents or peruse Biometrics news stories to learn more about how NIEM is helping to optimize operations across the Biometrics and Identity Management communities.
 Explore Biometrics success stories on the Success Stories page.

 For questions or to request domain membership, email the domain steward.